High Point University >> Academics>> Political Science>> Faculty

 Improve your research with Google Scholar (but keep in mind that for many of my assignments, you may not use outside sources)

 Welcome to my website!
-For those of you don't know me well, here is some background information about how I came to be a professor of political science at North Carolina's High Point University.
+For those of you don't know me well, here is a little background on how I came to be a professor of political science at North Carolina's High Point University.